6638maggie-gitau/study-planner/README.md

 # 📚 Study Planner

-A simple and responsive study planner built with React to help students organize their academic tasks, track deadlines, and stay on top of their studies.
+A simple and responsive study planner built with React to help students organize and their academic tasks, track deadlines, and stay on top of their studies.

 ## ✨ Features